emmercm/igir/docs/dats/dir2dat.md

 # dir2dat

 "dir2dat" refers to DATs that have been automatically created based on files in an input directory.
-These DATs are not usually useful as-is, they generally require some hand editing after creation.
+DATs generated this way are not typically useful as-is, they usually require some hand editing after creation.

 `igir` has the ability to create these DATs with the `igir dir2dat` command.
 Example: